 Upon enrollment and at other designated times throughout the year, all MODA students will be required to participate in STAR, dyslexia screener (K-3), USA TestPrep and/or other assessments.
-The purpose of these assessments is to determine what skills the student has mastered and individual standards that the student needs additional supports.
-It is critical that your child completes each assessment assigned, since our testing is purposeful and meaningful and drives our instructional practices to best serve the individual needs of your child.
+The purpose of these assessments is to determine the skills the student has mastered and identify the individual standards where the student needs additional support.
+It is critical that your child completes each assessment assigned since our testing is purposeful and meaningful and drives our instructional practices to best serve the individual needs of your child.